duclongpl/meta-avnet-dev/README.md

 ~$ bitbake zynq-ip-pbx-image

 Please check ~/working/build3/tmp/deploy/images/microzed-zynq7 folder.
 Your rootfs will be *.tar.gz or you can use ramdisk *.cpio.gz.u-boot (can rename it to *.image.gz)
+If you want to add an other package like asterisk into your rootfs.
+Please add it into meta-example-dev/meta-image/recipes-image/zynq-ip-pbx-image.bb